 St. Joseph’s/Candler offers a Postgraduate Year One (PGY1) residency program and Postgraduate Year Two (PGY2) clinical pharmacy residency programs in Critical Care, Emergency Medicine and Ambulatory Care.

-In addition to our traditional programs, we offer a non-traditional PGY1 program to our current pharmacist employees, with up to two positions available during a three year period.
+In addition to the traditional programs, St. Joseph's/Candler offers a non-traditional PGY1 program to current pharmacist employees, with up to two positions available during a three year period.

 Residency Program Mission

 To provide quality, compassionate, cost-effective pharmaceutical care to patients treated at St. Joseph’s/Candler and to provide leadership on medication use and drug policy for patients and members of the health professions.

 To develop competent and confident clinical pharmacy practitioners and to instill in them a philosophy of excellence in practice leadership and management.

 The PGY1 Pharmacy Residency builds on Doctor of Pharmacy education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for PGY2 pharmacy residency training.